mschoettle/website/docs/blog/posts/2025/migrate-wordpress-posts-markdown.md

                 fp.write(formatted)
         ````

+    You might notice that there are still some HTML tags that are not converted.
+    I chose to be more conservative and not `markdownify` every line of the post content.
+    This is to avoid losing certain information, such as the `<!-- more -->` indicator.
+    The [`markdownify` package has a bunch of options](https://github.com/matthewwithanm/python-markdownify?tab=readme-ov-file#options) and it would have probably been possible to write a [custom converter](https://github.com/matthewwithanm/python-markdownify?tab=readme-ov-file#creating-custom-converters) instead to handle some special cases.

 Writing the script was the easy part.
 What came after was going through each blog post and cleaning it up, making sure it renders correctly.
 This also gave me the opportunity to fix some formatting, typos, and grammar issues.
-And, I made sure to make use of the many [features of `mkdocs-material`](https://squidfunk.github.io/mkdocs-material/reference/).
+And, I made sure to make use of the many [features of `mkdocs-material`](https://squidfunk.github.io/mkdocs-material/reference/) to further improve how everything is presented.

 [^1]: I used the [Portfolio and Projects plugin](https://wordpress.org/plugins/portfolio-and-projects/) to showcase some of my work.
     The plugin uses a custom post type for projects that are then arranged on a dedicated page.